MakerLabsVan/BarBot/README.md

 # How to run the program
 1. Connect motor controllers and Arduino to the computer
 2. Turn on the power
-3. Run Zaber Console, home all axes
+3. Run Button_Standby.exe
-4. Exit Zaber Console
-5. Run ConsoleApplication1.exe
-6. Push the button on the breadboard
+4. Push the button on the breadboard
-7. If a new command window prompts out, it means the program has received the signal and will execute the script after several seconds.
+5. If a new command window prompts out, it means the program has received the signal and will execute the script after several seconds.
-8. Wait for the whole process. (approx 1 min)
+6. Wait for the whole process. (approx 1 min)
-9. If you want to run the program again, just push the button again
+7. If you want to run the program again, just push the button.